grantspeelman/test_diff/README.md

 # TestDiff
 [![Build Status](https://travis-ci.org/grantspeelman/test_diff.svg?branch=master)](https://travis-ci.org/grantspeelman/test_diff)

-Gem that attempts to find the tests that are required to run for the changes you have made
+Gem that attempts to find the tests that are required to run for the changes you have made.

+* Supports RSpec 2+

 ## Installation